Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Introduction

-At the same time, cooperative discrete-time {\em Mean-Field Control}, the main focus of this paper, has received significantly less attention. \cite{Gu2019DynamicMFCs, Motte2019Mean-fieldControls} consider planning with known dynamics, while learning MFCs has been considered only via model-free approaches. \cite{wang2020breaking, carmona2019model, Gu2020Q-LearningAnalysis, Angiuli2020UnifiedProblems} build on the Q-Learning algorithm and show convergence for specific variants of MFC and \cite{Carmona2019Linear-QuadraticMethods, subramanian_reinforcement_2019} focus on policy gradient methods.
+At the same time, cooperative discrete-time {\em Mean-Field Control}, the main focus of this paper, has received significantly less attention. \citet{gast2012mean, Motte2019Mean-fieldControls, Gu2019DynamicMFCs, Gu2021Mean-FieldAnalysis} and \citet{Bauerle2021MeanProcesses} consider planning with known dynamics.
+In the learning setting, \citet{wang2020breaking, carmona2019model, Gu2021Mean-FieldAnalysis, Angiuli2022UnifiedProblems, Angiuli2021ReinforcementEconomics} extend the Q-Learning algorithm and show convergence for specific variants of MFC focusing on discrete state and action spaces.
+The mean-field extension of the linear-quadratic problem has been studied by \citet{Carmona2019Linear-QuadraticMethods, Wang2021GlobalTime, Carmona2021Linear-quadraticOptimization} with policy optimisation methods. \citet{subramanian_reinforcement_2019} also proposes a policy-gradient based algorithm that solves Mean-Field Games and Control problems locally.
+Additionally, \citet{Chen2021PessimismRL, Li2021PermutationApproach, wang2020breaking} consider the approximation error between the Mean-Field and the related Multi-Agent Reinforcement Learning problems.
 These previous model-free methods are either sample inefficient, assume access to a simulator or consider finite state and action spaces.
 On the contrary, our algorithm is model-based, sample-efficient, works for continuous spaces and learns the policy online by performing exploration on a real system.\looseness=-1